-- 1. Ten short quizzes (10 x 2% = 20%), lasting approximately 5 to 10 minutes each and written with no aid.
-These quizzes will be given throughout the semester and without warning.
-Their aim is to verify the students' completion (and, to some extent, comprehension) of the reading assigned at the end of the previous class.
+1. Ten short quizzes (10 x 2.5% = 25%), lasting approximately 10 minutes each and written with no aid.
+Their aim is to verify the students' completion (and to some extent comprehension) of the reading assigned at the end of the previous class.
+Quizzes have to be written within a set 24-hour period, on LEARN.
 (N.B.
-There will actually be about 12 such quizzes.
-Only the best 10 results will be retained.
-This also allows for any quiz missed due to illness or any other valid reason, for which there will therefore be no make-up quizzes.
-Should a student miss more than 2 quizzes for a legitimate and documented reason, however, make-up quizzes will be arranged.) - 2.
-A first test (20%), concerning the content covered since the beginning of the term and made up of one or a few short-essay questions.
+There will actually be about 12 such quizzes, i.e. about one a week.
+However, only the best 10 results will be retained, at the end of the term.
+This also allows for any quiz missed due to illness or any other valid reason.

+- Should a student miss more than 2 quizzes for a legitimate and documented reason, however, make-up quizzes will be arranged.) - 2.
+A first test (25%), concerning the content covered since the beginning of the term and made up of one or a few short-essay questions.
 No aid.
-This test is scheduled for Thursday October 3rd. - 3.
-A second test (20%), concerning the content covered after the first test and made up of one or a few short-essay questions.
+This test will last for 90 minutes and will have to be written on LEARN, at the one time of your choice within the three-day period of June 9th-11th. - 3.
+A second test (25%), concerning the content covered after the first test and made up of one or a few short-essay questions.
 No aid.
-This test is scheduled for Thursday October 31st. - 4.
-A final exam (40%), covering all of the course content and made up of a few short-essay questions.
+This test will last for 90 minutes and will have to be written on LEARN, at the one time of your choice within the three-day period of July 7th-9th. - 4.
+A third test (25%), covering all of the course content and made up of one or a few shortessay questions.
 No aid.
-To be held during the time reserved by the registrar of the university for final exams.
+This test will last for 90 minutes and will have to be written on LEARN, at the one time of your choice within the three-day period of August 3rd-5th.